Complete Streets Act

-The Pedestrian Plan provides guidance to preserve the walkability of pedestrian areas, to better design and develop pedestrian-friendly projects, to better integrate pedestrian improvements into street maintenance and traffic management programs, and to implement public education and enforcement programs that improve pedestrian safety and increase levels of walking.
+The Pasadena Pedestrian Transportation Action Plan provides guidance to preserve the walkability of pedestrian areas, to better design and develop pedestrian-friendly projects, to better integrate pedestrian improvements into street maintenance and traffic management programs, and to implement public education and enforcement programs that improve pedestrian safety and increase levels of walking.

 Includes Pedestrian Plan Implementation Projects, Design Guidelines, and Guidelines for Transportation Review of Projects & Summary of Pedestrian Improvements in Seven Specific Plan Areas

 Additional Reference Materials

 Includes publications on Pedestrian and Bicyclists Between 2000-2003, By Transportation Research Board

 Appendix AFigure 2-10 Location of Schools & Parks

 Figure 2-12 Transit Services in Pasadena

 Figure 2-13 Locations of Public Bicycle Parking in Pasadena

 Figure 2-7 Concentration of Residents under Age of 12